How To Communicate With a Non-Verbal Child With Autism

 Occupational therapists can work on motor planning activities.
 This will help kids’ brains to plan the movements they need to sequence sounds to make words (for example c-a-t ⇒cat).

-Augmentative and Alternative Communication (AAC) and the Picture Exchange Communication System (PECS) can be used in addition to teaching speech so that nonverbal children and adults have an alternative means of communication.
+Augmentative and Alternative Communication (AAC) can be used in addition to teaching speech so that nonverbal children and adults have an alternative means of communication.
 Sign language can also be helpful to use alongside speech activities.

 How do you communicate with a nonverbal autistic child?

-First of all, never assume that a child with autism who is not yet speaking will not understand you.
-And even if they do not currently seem to have much understanding, always make the effort to communicate with them anyway, whether by using speech, sign language, AAC, or symbols.
+Never assume that a child with autism who is not yet speaking will not understand you!
+If a child with profound autism does not appear to have much understanding, it is important to make the effort to communicate with them by using speech, sign language, AAC, or symbols.

-Make sure your language is clear and unambiguous, but don’t talk baby talk.
+Make sure your language is clear and unambiguous, and don’t talk baby talk.

-Leave a long pause after you speak to allow the child or teen time to process what you are saying and to respond if they wish to.
-Be mindful of the fact that kids with autism are slower at processing information than their peers are.
+Leave a long pause after you speak to an autistic child to allow them time to process what you are saying, and to respond if they wish to.
+Be mindful of the fact that children with autism are slower at processing information than their peers are.
 Autism expert Dr. Temple Grandin (who has autism herself) uses the analogy of the autistic brain being like a computer with a slower internet speed.

-And if you need to repeat yourself, either use the same words or slightly simplify what you say.
-Don’t change the meaning of what you said or the person will need to start processing it all over again.
+If you need to repeat yourself, either use the same words, or slightly simplify what you say.
+Don’t change the meaning of what you said because the person will need to start processing it all over again.

 How can we help nonverbal children?

 One of the best ways to help nonverbal children is to provide them with a language-rich environment.
-Continuing to talk and communicate with them even when there is no response will make it easier for them to develop speech.
+Continuing to talk and communicate with an autistic child even when there is no response, will in the long term make it easier for them to develop speech and communication skills.

 Nonverbal autism activities